Trial begins in Alex Jones' Sandy Hook damages lawsuit - NewsBreak

 “I believe in his right to say it, and I believe in every American’s right to choose what they watch, and listen to, and believe," Reynal said.

+Jewiss called supporting the Sandy Hook families the “most honorable” thing he’s ever been part of.

+“It’s absolutely horrific the amount of trauma they’ve had to endure in the wake of having lost a loved one,” he said.

-Among those expected to testify Tuesday are Daniel Jewiss, who was the Connecticut State Police lead investigator of Sandy Hook, and Daria Karpova, a producer at Infowars.
+Among the others expected to testify Tuesday was Daria Karpova, a producer at Infowars.

 The jury could deal Jones a major financial blow that would put his constellation of conspiracy peddling businesses into deeper jeopardy.
-He has already been banned from YouTube, Facebook and Spotify for violating their hate-speech policies and he claims he's millions of dollars in debt — a claim the plaintiffs reject.
+In addition to being banned from major social media platforms, he claims he's millions of dollars in debt — a claim the plaintiffs reject.

-Immediately after the plaintiffs' lawyer's opening remarks and before his own lawyer addressed the jury, Jones stepped outside of the courtroom to rant to reporters, calling it a “kangaroo court” and “show trial” that was an assault on the First Amendment.

 In total, the families of eight Sandy Hook victims and an FBI agent who responded to the school are suing Jones and his company, Free Speech Systems.